https://ece.coe.miami.edu/index.html

 Dual Majors

-Computer Engineering or Electrical Engineering students who want to do additional majors or minors must meet with their academic advisor to plan out their course work.
+Computer Engineering, Electrical Engineering or Software Engineering students who want to do additional majors or minors must meet with their academic advisor to plan out their course work.

 Computer Engineering students wanting to do Computer Science as a second major must: